Cecilia999/computer_science_fundamental_knowledge/operating_system/Process.md

 2. **short-term scheduler/CPU scheduler**:

-   - selects from among the processes that are ready to execute and allocates the CPU to one of them
+   - selects process from ready queue and allocates the CPU to one of them
    - runs very frequently, on the order of 100 milliseconds, and must very quickly swap one process out of the CPU and swap in another one.

 3. **Medium-term Scheduling**

-   - When system loads get high, this scheduler will swap one or more processes out of the ready queue system for a few seconds, in order to allow smaller faster jobs to finish up quickly and clear the system.
+   - When system loads get high, this scheduler will swap processes out of the ready queue for a few seconds, in order to allow smaller faster jobs to finish up quickly and clear the system.

 ### 3.2.3 Context Switch

+1. Whenever an interrupt arrives, the CPU must do a state-save of the currently running process, then switch into kernel mode to handle the interrupt, and then do a state-restore for the interrupted process.

+2. Similarly, a context switch occurs when the time slice for one process has expired and a new process is to be loaded from the ready queue.
+There is a timer interrupt, which will then cause the current process's state to be saved and the new process's state to be restored.

+3. Saving and restoring states involves saving and restoring all of the registers and program counter(s), as well as the process control blocks.

+4. Context switching happens VERY VERY frequently, and the overhead of doing the switching is just lost CPU time, so context switches ( state saves & restores ) need to be as fast as possible.
+Some hardware has special provisions for speeding this up, such as a single machine instruction for saving or restoring all registers at once.

 #### 1. what is context switch?